comunica/website/pages/docs/1_query/advanced/rdfjs.md

-For most of these specifications, corresponding [TypeScript typings exist](https://www.npmjs.com/package/@types/rdf-js), and many libraries ship with their own typings as well, which makes RDFJS especially useful if you want to develop more strongly-typed JavaScript applications.
+For most of these specifications, corresponding [TypeScript typings exist](https://www.npmjs.com/package/@types/rdf-js), and many libraries ship with their own typings as well, which makes RDF/JS especially useful if you want to develop more strongly-typed JavaScript applications.

 Comunica is conformant to the following RDF/JS specifications.

 ## Data model specification

-The foundational part of RDFJS is its [low-level **data model** specification](http://rdf.js.org/data-model-spec/), in which JavaScript interfaces are described for representing **RDF terms** and **RDF quads**.
+The foundational part of RDF/JS is its [low-level **data model** specification](http://rdf.js.org/data-model-spec/), in which JavaScript interfaces are described for representing **RDF terms** and **RDF quads**.
 Five types of terms exist: